 - The South Loop is 2.5 km in length (Qualicum Bay)

-the North Loop and adjacent Wildwood Community Park provide approximately 2 km of easy wandering, while the South Loop offers everything from a finished wheelchair accessible trail to woodlot road and rough trail experiences.
-Along the way, enjoy benches, picnic table, wood carvings, and a continuous tapping rail for the visually or balance impaired (South Loop).
+The North Loop and adjacent Wildwood Community Park provide approximately 2 km of easy wandering.
+The South Loop offers everything from a finished wheelchair-accessible trail to woodlot road and rough trail experiences.
+Enjoy benches, picnic tables, wood carvings, and a continuous tapping rail for the visually or balance impaired (South Loop).

 Big Qualicum River Trail